ishaniray/selenium-gradcer-regfinder/README.md

 # selenium-gradcer-regfinder
- A pet project to find how many MCA graduates had registered for HIT Graduation Ceremony 2020, in real time.
+ A fun project to find which MCA graduates registered for HIT Graduation Ceremony 2020, in real time.